Beyond Brown

 Regression “suite”

 A positive side effect of making the first version in GFA 32 is that I could export all the coordinate pairs into a binary file.
-That way I can add the same functionality to my 68000 code and then byte compare the two files.
+That way I could add the same functionality to my 68000 code and then byte compare the two files.
 This kept me in line and avoided diversions of the original image as the code transformed into something totally different from the first reference version.

 This sounds like a chore but in practice it was very easy to set up.
 For starters, this only kicked in when I wanted to, so I used conditional assembly: